Mynasru/esphome-config/README.md

 # esphome-config
 Modularised ESPHome configurations with substitutions and packages

-:red_circle: Not (yet) updated to new modular config system
+- :red_circle: Not (yet) updated to new modular config system
-:white_check_mark: Ready for use config
+- :white_check_mark: Ready for use config
+- :eight_spoked_asterisk: Ready for use config for DIY circuit
 ## Devices
 <details><summary>:red_circle: LCS Power plug</summary>